Occasionally, we have clients email us with what they think is a “silly” question.

 Many people continue to use sleep sacks into the toddler years, so this is still a good option.
 They make wearable blankets that allow your toddler to walk in them.
 And, then you don’t have to worry about him keeping the covers on at night.

 The Merino Kids Baby Sleep Bag is a good choice for a toddler sleep sack without the legs.
 It’s made from Merino Wool, which regulates your toddler’s body heat.

 What if Your Baby or Toddler Doesn’t Like Sleep Sacks?

 If you and/or your baby or toddler do not like a wearable blanket or sleep sack, most people use zip sleepers.
 Once your baby is a toddler, you can also try a regular blanket.
 However, don’t expect your toddler to keep the covers on all night until sometime after three or four years old.

 There are probably a few two-year-olds who will keep them on, learn to replace them on their own early, or simply don’t move too much at night.
 But generally, we expect 3 and 4 year olds to continue to call for you at night to replace the covers.

-Therefore, if your toddler is repeatedly calling for you in the middle of the night to be covered up, we recommend simply dressing her more warmly.
+Therefore, if your toddler is repeatedly calling for you in the middle of the night to be covered up, we recommend simply dressing her more warmly and skipping the blanket.
 This way, she doesn’t need the covers on at all.
 That way, once the covers come off, it won’t matter.